Evangelische Omroep

-Evangelische Omroep or EO (English: Evangelical Broadcasting) is an Evangelical broadcast television network in Netherlands.
-It is one of the twelve member-based broadcasting associations contributing to the Netherlands Public Broadcasting system.
+Evangelische Omroep or EO ('Evangelical Broadcasting') is an Evangelical broadcast television network in Netherlands.
+It is one of the twelve member-based broadcasting associations contributing to the Dutch public broadcasting system.

 History

 EO was founded in 1967 by members of Evangelical churches wanting to put more emphasis on evangelism.
 The network also organizes conferences for young people and families.

+In 2000, its programming was partitioned between Nederland 1, who received most of the programmes, and Nederland 2, who received a small amount.
+This was in line with the realignment of the public channels, with Nederland 1 attracting a primarily religious conservative audience and Nederland 2 attracting a wider audience.